ToucanProtocol/toucan-sdk/README.md

 nctPrice = await toucan.fetchTokenPriceOnDex("NCT");
 ```

-The object returned by the above method will look like so:
+The object returned by the above method will look like this:

 ```json
 {